This post covers low and zero-VOC primers for interior walls. Most of these paints are acrylic primers but some are PVA primers.

 Benjamin Moore Natura Primer is zero-VOC.
 That one is being phased out.
 The Ultra Spec 500 is a good zero-VOC primer that works on new drywall.

-This is a brand of paint that I really like because it’s far lower odor than acrylic paints.
+Farrow and Ball is a brand of paint that I really like because it’s very low odor when wet compared to other paints.
 I have not tried their primers but I expect that they would be excellent as well.

 Non-Toxic Paint Brands